Fultonham, New York

 Fultonham is a hamlet in Fulton, Schoharie County, New York, United States.
-Fultonham is located within the historic Schoharie Valley.

-Fultonham is positioned between Breakabeen and Middleburgh.
+Fultonham is located within the historic Schoharie Valley, positioned between Breakabeen and Middleburgh.

 Early history

 The town of Fulton was colonized by the British in the early 18th Century.
 The hamlet of Fultonham grew out of this and became a minor station in Schoharie County.

 Governor William C. Bouck lived as a farmer on Bouck's Island near Fultonham.
 His son and brother who both served in the US Congress, also lived in Fultonham.

 Revolutionary War hero Timothy Murphy lived outside of Fultonham.
 Murphy is best remembered for killing British General Frasier during the Battle of Saratoga.